 - Model specification and dealing with defaults

-- Procedures for fitting and testing SEM models (regression, path analysis, multiple groups, moderation ) in Mplus
+- Procedures for fitting and testing Structural Equation Modeling (SEM) models (regression, path analysis, multiple groups, moderation ) in Mplus

 - Testing mediation (bootstrapping)

 - How to fit longitudinal models (Panel vs Growth curve models)

 Note: This course will focus primarily on multivariate normal data that meets the assumptions of maximum likelihood estimation although other estimators available in Mplus will be briefly discussed.